Sisira6K/SP_Stock_Price_Analysis/README.md

 ## To Run Project

 1. Clone the repo to your machine.
-2. Create and activate a virtual environment and install the packages in requirements.txt file.
+2. Create and activate a virtual environment "See the Virtual Environment section for more instructions" and install the packages in requirements.txt file.
 3. Run the create_db_from_csv.py script .This script will create a new connection database file 'stockprice.db'
 4. Open _Stockprice_Analysis.ipynb_ JupyterNotebook and install  "Python 3 ipykernel" .